 “This exchange has been my favorite part of college :)” -Participated in “Semester in the Wild” at University of Idaho

 “Go somewhere new …” -Exchanged at a school in Texas

 WSU students participating in an NSE study-away program gain insight into the historical and cultural makeup of different regions, improve their communications skills with individuals from different backgrounds, and prepare themselves to live and work in a culturally diverse society.
 You will also:

-- Take advantage of tuition reciprocity that allows students to attend a host institution by paying either the normal tuition/fees of their WSU home campus, or the in-state tuition/fees of the host institution.
+- Take advantage of tuition reciprocity that allows students to attend a host institution by paying the normal tuition/fees of their WSU home campus.

 - Earn credits while on exchange at the host institution that are transferable to WSU.